N2ITN/Demographics-Prejudice-Status/README.md

 ## Exploratory Data Analysis

 ### Questions and Hypotheses
 Reading this paper sparked my curiousity on patterns might be found within these groups, as seen through their perception in the eyes of the participants.
-Were there cluster to be found, and more qualitatively, could the data be visualized in a way that would convey the landscape of prejudice more fluently than a table by increasing mental bandwidth and paralellism?
+Were there clusters of groups that could shed insight into inter group status, and more qualitatively, could the data be visualized in a way that would convey the landscape of prejudice more fluently than a table by increasing mental bandwidth and paralellism?

 ### Approach
 The journey towards resolving these questions utilizes various tools and techniques including data cleaning, normalization, subquerying, multidimensional plotting with 3d visualization, dimensionality reduction techniques (t-SNE, PCA, LDA), and more.